Головна » 2009»Лютий»3 » Brussels resists pressure to tweak workers' law

 But the commission is refusing to be rushed into changing the so-called Posted Workers Directive, one of the key laws guaranteeing the functioning of the internal market.

+It pointed out that Britain has strongly benefited from the law, with more workers posted abroad than it has foreign workers posted in the UK, and said it was the best tool with which to fight the current economic downturn.
 "At this stage ...we have considered that it is not necessary to revise the Posted Workers Directive," said employment spokeswoman Chantal Hugues, suggesting that the protests are more about people being generally "worried about their jobs" than about the application of the directive.

 The commission's chief spokesman, Johannes Laitenberger, underlined several times the importance of open markets and warned against a "spiral of people closing borders to each other," which would eventually mean that "all will be the poorer."